leaysgur/slides/docs/cloudflare_workers_tech_talks-2/index.md

 - R2: AWS S3 compat, 0 egress fee object storage
 - D1: SQLite database running on the CDN edge
 - Queues, Email, AI, Browser, etc...
 - 14? bindings are available for now
+  - Includes beta bindings
+  - `workerd` internal bindings are not counted 🙈

 Variety and convenience! 🤩
 You want to use it in different ways, don't you?